rlehfeld/rpyc-ng/docs/docs/servers.rst

 Registry Server
 ---------------
-RPyC comes with a simple command-line registry server, which can be configured quite extensively by command-line switches.
+RPyC-NG comes with a simple command-line registry server, which can be configured quite extensively by command-line switches.
 The registry server is a bonjour-like agent, with which services may register and clients may perform queries.
-For instance, if you start an RPyC server that provides service ``Foo`` on ``myhost:17777``, you can register that server with the registry server, which would allow clients to later query for the servers that expose that service (and get back a list of TCP endpoints).
+For instance, if you start an RPyC-NG server that provides service ``Foo`` on ``myhost:17777``, you can register that server with the registry server, which would allow clients to later query for the servers that expose that service (and get back a list of TCP endpoints).
 Example usage::